rust-lang/wg-async/src/vision/status_quo/barbara_builds_an_async_executor.md

 ## The story

 Barbara wants to set priorities to the tasks spawned to the executor.
-However, she finds no existing async executor provides such a feature so she decided to build her own async executor.
+However, she finds no existing async executor provides such a feature
+She would be more than happy to enhance an existing executor and even intends to do so at some point.
+At the same time, Barbara understand that the process of getting changes merged officially into an executor can be long, and for good reason.

+Due to pressure and deadlines at work she needs a first version to be working as soon as possible.
+She then decides to build her own async executor.

 First, Barbara found [crossbeam-deque](https://crates.io/crates/crossbeam-deque) provides work-stealing deques of good quality.
 She decides to use it to build task schedulers.
 She plans for each working thread to have a loop which repeatedly gets a task from the deque and polls it.